alephium/voting-tutorial/docs/Voting Application on Alephium.md

 }
 ```

-Fill the input with the contract deployment transaction hash and click on button `allocateTokens` to test the functionality.
+Fill the input with the contract deployment transaction hash and click on the button `allocateTokens` to test the functionality.
 Again you can see the link to the testnet explorer in the browser console.
 Once the transaction is confirmed, take a look at the state to observe that variable `initialized = true`.

-## Vote
+### Vote

 We go through a similar process to vote.
 In `util/voting.tsx` add the following to create the voting script: